BellSeat/Homework3/README.md

 ## 2.The various states that you must consider for your app, why you must consider it, and what must happen in each state.

-1. Foreground Active State: in this state, iOS would configure user UI and prepare to interact with user.
-The user profile and usersetting should be currect download and rendering in app.
-If there is not network or inaccurate user data, foreground should presnt error message till every data prepared
+1. Foreground Active State: in this state, iOS would configure the user UI and prepare to interact with the user.
+The user profile and user settings should be correctly downloaded and rendered in the app.
+If there is not network or inaccurate user data, the foreground should presnt an error message till every data prepared

-2. Foreground Inactive: There are two ways to turning into foreground inactive, from unattached and from froground active.
-Even in diagram, first type forground inactive look like parallel to background state but it still waiting the response from background.
-If foreground active move into forground inactive, our game should suddenly update user current data to server with `.onDisappear`, and when user awake our game, the `.onAppear` will compare user local user setting data with server-side user data.
-If same, do nothing, else down user data.
+2. Foreground Inactive: There are two ways to turn into foreground inactive, from unattached and from foreground active.
+Even in the diagram, the first type foreground inactive looks parallel to the background state but it still waiting for the response from the background.
+If the foreground active moves into the foreground were inactive, our game should suddenly update the user's current data to the server with `.onDisappear`, and when the user awakes our game, the `.onAppear` will compare the user's local user setting data with the server-side user data.
+If the same, do nothing, else down user data.
 "Server first rule"

+## 3. Code
+Please review the Homework3 first then check my previous [HW2](https://github.com/BellSeat/CSS533HW2) it also have state management